davidmoten/xuml-tools/README.md

 The system should be developed and tested with the aim of no uncaught exceptions being thrown.

 If an exception occurs during the processing of a transaction then
-* The transaction is rolled back
+* The transaction is rolled back and processing of the signal is aborted
 * An error is optionally written to the application log (not implemented yet)
 * The signal that prompted the exception remains in the persisted signals table and the number of failures of that signal is incremented in the table.
 * Other signals continue processing as normal